+While these BOLD implementation efforts are important steps forward, the Alzheimer's Association and AIM urge Congress to include \$35 million for BOLD's continued implementation at CDC in FY26.
+We also encourage members of Congress to continue speaking with Secretary Kennedy about BOLD, especially considering that the Healthy Aging Branch, which housed BOLD in the CDC, was completely eliminated as part of the reduction in force at HHS.

-In addition to ensuring that current funding is allocated for fiscal year 2025, the Alzheimer's Association and AIM also urge Congress to include \$35 million for BOLD's continued implementation at CDC in fiscal year 2026.
-Activities supported by the requested \$35 million in FY2026 would enable state, local, and tribal public health agencies to implement the Healthy Brain Initiative Road Map, most recently released in Fall 2024.
+Activities supported by the requested \$35 million in FY26 would enable state, local, and tribal public health agencies to implement the Healthy Brain Initiative (HBI) Road Map, most recently released in Fall 2024.
 This funding will also help these jurisdictions create, update, and implement their strategic Alzheimer's plans by using the HBI Road Map.
+As more people continue to get diagnosed with Alzheimer's and other dementia, a strong public health infrastructure is needed more than ever before.